Continued from Mennonite joy ride

 “Yes we should, Anna, let’s go,” he replied.

 I couldn’t wait to get back on that motorcycle and cozy right up to him without any worries.
-On the way back to the apartment I thought, “This is by far the best day of my life, I had to fight off thoughts that suggested it was wrong to selfishly enjoy myself like this.”
+On the way back to the apartment I thought, “This is by far the best day of my life,” I had to fight off thoughts that suggested that it was wrong to selfishly enjoy myself as much as I was.

-I secretly wished that my birthday would be on a Friday the thirteenth every year if it would be like this every time.
-I wished if only I had a way to make time stand still and stay in that moment for a long time.
+I secretly wished that my birthday would be on a Friday the thirteenth every year if it would be like thas every time.
+I wished I had a way to make time stand still and stay in that moment for a long time.

 When we got back to the apartment he walked me to my door and said, “I have something for you, I’ll be right back.”